two-torial/two-torial/docs/games/konami/iidx/16_empress/setup.md

     Select `GAME OPTIONS`.

     <img src="/img/konami/iidx/16_empress/11.webp">

-    Here, you need to select a display type.
+    Here, you want to select a display type.

-    !!! tip "This setting affects timing offset in the song."
+    !!! warning "This setting affects timing offset in the song."

-    - For lower offset, select `TYPE B`.
-If your monitor has high latency, select `TYPE A`.
-If you're not sure what to pick, remember that you can always change this setting later depending on how the game feels
+    - `TYPE B`: Lower latency
+    - `TYPE A`: If your monitor has high latency

+    We recommend starting with `TYPE B` and returning change this later if you encounter any issues.

-    - Go to `SAVE AND EXIT`
+    - Go to `SAVE AND EXIT` then `GAME MODE`

-    Select `GAME MODE`.

 !!! success "You're all done!
 The game should load up properly now.
-Make sure to insert credits by pressing your `SERVICE` key!"
+Insert credits by pressing your `SERVICE` key!"

 ## Help

 --8<-- "docs/snippets/common/help.md"